Skip to main content

 Superior to Room Correction DSP

 For the traditional home theater or home audio listening room, room modes are typically a big problem below about 200hz.
 Even though home audio woofers are very flat, used in a typical listening room, this is far from the case.
-Swings in frequency response at the listening position can be +/-15dB.
+Swings in frequency response at the listening position can be more than +/-15dB.

-While you can subtract the peaks with DSP "room correction" software, these tools cannot fully correct the dips in frequency response.
+While you can subtract the peaks with DSP "room correction" software, these tools cannot fully correct the room mode dips in frequency response.
 There is a large amplifier power penalty for either a subtraction OR addition to correct these errors.

 The Thigpen Woofer: First Flat on Wall Woofer for Home Audio